GameTechDev/HybridDetect/README.md

 ## asteroids_d3d12

 Demonstrates a variety of task scheduling scenarios with a simple task schedule using pre-compiler flags.
-Demonstrates split topology threadpools, as well as homgeneous/heterogeneous threadpool adaption.
+Demonstrates split topology threadpools, as well as homogeneous/heterogeneous threadpool adaption.
 Rendering is done via the critical P-Cores and asteroid simulation is performed using E-Cores.
-Render/Update tasks can composed into multiple task-dependency relationships, including SingleThreaded, NoDependency, OneToOne, Batched, and Asymetric.
+Render/Update tasks can be composed into multiple task-dependency relationships, including SingleThreaded, NoDependency, OneToOne, Batched, and Asymmetric.

 ### asteroids_d3d12 Command Line Arguments